I’ve updated this post on 5 August 2020 for the latest changes in legislation

 - To ease business administration.

 A VAT return date cannot be changed once the return has been issued online.
+All changes apply to future returns.

 Once logged in you need to select the option “Your Business Details” from the dashboard.